vintagedaddyo/MyBB_Plugin-Delete_Account/Documentation/readme.txt

 "Pease note that you are choosing for your account to be deleted.
-If you change your mind an administrator may be able to restore it for you by request, though if you wish for permanent account deletion" with no option for account restoration please state such in your deletion reason request below.
+If you change your mind an administrator may be able to restore it for you by request, though if you wish for permanent account deletion with no option for account restoration please state such in your deletion reason request below.
 (Also note that if you wish for full removal of account threads and posts in such permanent deletion request